-General terms and conditions are the rules you want to apply by default when entering into an agreement with your customers.
+General terms and conditions are the rules you want to set and make applicable by default when entering into an agreement with your customers.
 Anyone who runs a company and/or webshop and therefore interacts with customers should draw up terms and conditions.

 - Quote (whether a quote is binding and the acceptance period you adhere to)